sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     -   change manifest files to reflect correct domain and route in manifest file
         - route: pal-tracker-sang-shin.apps.evans.pal.pivotal.io
     -   git add-commit -m "manifest file changed"
+    -   Do the lab work
     -   git push origin master -f (to sync the remote master with local master - do not to this in production!)
-    -   Do the lab
-    -   git push

 ## Save "in progress" work in a personal branch